How Underwriters View Liabilities In Mortgage Qualification

 Deferred Student Loans

 Deferred Student Loans and Car Payments are the two biggest liabilities in mortgage qualification.
 Deferred student loans that have been deferred for more than 12 months are no longer exempt with FHA Loans and Conventional Loans.
+Conventional Loans allows IBR Payments reporting on credit reports.
 VA Loans does exempt deferred student loans that have been deferred for 12 or more months.
-Income Based Repayment (IBR) does not count either.
-Mortgage Borrowers with high student loan balances needs to do the following:
+Income-Based Repayment (IBR) does not count either.
+Borrowers with high student loan balances need to do the following on FHA Loans: